 5 Posterior Chain Strengthening Exercises

-Now that you know why the posterior chain is so important, let’s talk about how you can make it stronger.
+Now that you know what the posterior chain is and why it’s so important, let’s talk about how you can make a weak posterior chain stronger.

 1. Romanian Deadlift